atleechurch/website/wp-content/plugins/powerpress/readme.txt

 == Changelog ==

 = Next Major Release Announcements =
+* Facebook Instant Articles for podcasting coming in PowerPress 7.1 release!
-* PowerPress 7.1 coming early July 2016.
-Beta testers expect an email mid to late June.
+* PowerPress 7.1 will be released in 1-2 weeks.
+Beta testers expect an email early next week.
 * We are looking for beta testers!
 If you would like to beta test future versions of PowerPress, please [contact us](http://www.blubrry.com/contact.php) with your name and email.

 = Become a PowerPress Patron! =
 Help support your favorite podcasting plugin via Patreon.
 [Visit Blubrry's Patreon page](https://www.patreon.com/blubrry?ty=h)

+= 7.0.2 =
+* Released on 7/22/2016
+* Fixed bug with new Blubrry Player not displaying show notes button.
+* Added TuneIn subscribe URL option.
+(Thanks @kgagne for bringing to our attention!)
+* Removed the PHP 5.2 or older error message in the getid3 library.
+(Thanks davidpmariano for the heads up!)
+* Fixed bug where podcast channels with a blank feed title do not apply specific channel settings like the website link.
+(Thanks Robin Brinkler for bringing to our attention!)
+* Fixed bug where category episodes were not using the category settings like they used to if only one category is selected.
+(Thanks Jason Bryant for explaining the situation for us to reproduce the problem!)
+* Added additional logic to better handle category podcasting when strict category podcasting is not enabled.
+* Removed itunes:summary when Feed Maximizer on (this was the behavior before 7.0). iTunes summary is a duplicate of the RSS description.
+To include itunes summary in maximizer mode, please add `define('POWERPRESS_MAXIMIZER_INCLUDE_ITUNES_SUMMARY', true);` in your wp-config.php.

 = 7.0.1 =
-* Released on 6/11/2016
+* Released on 6/20/2016
 * Fixed bug where verify media could fail with "unable to determine file format" caused by getid3 library update.
 (Thanks @budgetnerd for bringing to our attention!)
 * Re-added the itpc links for subscribe on iTunes when no iTunes subscribe URL provided.
 For those who wanted this, please notice itpc does not work on iOS devices.
 * Statistics redirects that do not end with a / will now work.
 We add a slash if no slash is present.
 * Removed February 2016 iTunes notice message.
 * Subscribe by Email, on Google Play and Stitcher options removed for premium podcast feeds.
+* Subscribe links will no longer appear when episode no links option checked.
+(Thanks @360woodworking for bringing to our attention)

 = 7.0 =